 Things you can do to cool someone down

 If someone has heat exhaustion, follow these 4 steps:

 - Remove all unnecessary clothing like a jacket or socks.

 - Get them to drink a sports or rehydration drink, or cool water.

 - Cool their skin – spray or sponge them with cool water and fan them.
 Cold packs, wrapped in a cloth and put under the armpits or on the neck are good too.

 They should start to cool down and feel better within 30 minutes.

-You or someone else have any signs of heatstroke:
+You or someone else have signs of heatstroke, including:

-- feeling unwell after 30 minutes of resting in a cool place and drinking plenty of water
+- still unwell after 30 minutes of resting in a cool place, being cooled and drinking fluids

 - fast breathing or shortness of breath